zulily/alkali/README.rst

   salt -G 'in_provisioning:True' state.highstate saltenv=provision -l debug

-States in other environments run post-provision phase may change settings previously applied.
+States in other environments run post-provision phase, may change settings previously applied.
 The provision phase is not intended to meet the precise requirements of all possible instance types, but rather to apply useful defaults that may be extended and overridden from more specific environments and targeting.

-While very uncommon, it is ocassionally necessary to re-run an updated provision environment state file.
+While very uncommon, it is occasionally necessary to re-run an updated provision environment state file.
-If the dnsmasq_cache states are updated for example:
+If the dnsmasq_cache states are updated for example and it is desirable to run the updates on any hosts matching *.dev.* in the hostname:

 ::